kayanme/Pager/README.md

 	//...changing your header...
 	headerPage.ModifyHeader(header);

-//now we are gonna add and play with some previously created record.
+//now we are gonna add and play with some record.
 	using(var page = _pageManager.GetRecordAccessor<TestRecord>(pageRef))
 	{
+	    var newRecord = new TestRecord();
 		var recordWithReference = page.AddRecord(newRecord);
 		//here we will have (on success) our record with it's persistent page reference.
 		//if we can't insert a record due to page fulness - it will be null, so take care